emkeidi/blobplop-site/src/blobs/prettier-astro.md

 npm i --save-dev prettier-plugin-astro prettier
 ```

-This is the official solution from the Astro team.
+This is the official solution from the Astro team as of whenever this date says.

-I have it saved here as a developer dependency.
-If and when this changes I will update this post.
+It's always worth checking around if you have any trouble with this command.